turbot/steampipe-plugin-shopify/docs/tables/shopify_product.md

   shopify_product;
 ```

-###  Count the number of products of a particular type
+###  Count how many items of a specific type are there

 ```sql
 select